High Performance Coaching

 • Currently coaching PTP athlete(s).

-• Coached an athlete(s) onto the Australian team for the 2024 World Under Championships.
+• Coached an athlete(s) onto the Australian team since 2025.

 • Be an identified coach in a targeted event group or geographic location.